 Within the EU there should be no restrictions on what you can manufacture, providing the design is approved in the EASA system.
 However, approval by the CAA would be necessary for products, parts and appliances that would be exported to a State where the UK has entered into a bilateral air safety arrangement.

 My organisation releases parts to European aerospace companies via a Certificate of Conformity (C of C), would I still be able to manufacture products using this process?

-UPDATE: What is the impact of the European Commission’s statement of 19 December 2018 on my preparations?
+*UPDATE* What is the impact of the European Union’s no deal regulations on my preparations?

-Note that if ratified, the Commission’s proposals would allow continued installation of parts released with a UK-issued EASA Form 1 prior to UK exit, which is a change from the previous position in April 2018.
+Note however that the EU's regulation allows for the continued installation of parts released with a UK-issued EASA Form 1 prior to UK exit for up to 9 months from the day after the exit date.

 PART 21-G PRODUCTION ORGANISATION APPROVAL (POA) – APPLICATIONS FROM OUTSIDE THE UK

 As an overseas Part 21 POA Holder (approval issued by the NAA of an EU member state or directly by EASA), do I need to apply for a UK third country approval to be able to continue to supply production parts to the UK with an EASA Form 1?